valsamovich/sidewinder/sidewinder/docker/README.md

 - product-server
 - website

-To run on CLI: `docker-compose up`
+To run on CLI: `docker-compose up`.
+Docker is required to run.